 This list was updated March 2, 2015 to reflect Netflix’s current offerings.

 Netflix Streaming can be overwhelming — so many options, yet so hard to browse — and we here at Vulture want to make it easier for you to find a great film, fast.
-We weeded through every single horror movie currently available to stream on Netflix and pointed out the good ones, the bad ones, the disturbing ones, and the just plain silly ones.
+We weeded through every single horror movie, but we didn't just want to pick the best horror movies on Netflix.
+Here, we've pointed out the good ones, the bad ones, the disturbing ones, and the just plain silly ones.

 Everyone’s going to have differing opinions on what movies are great, but I think we can all agree that the ones below are more likely to fall in the plus column rather than the minus.